LesterAGarciaA97/QuarantineTime2020/HelloWorld/README.md

 Contains a .asm file with the basic "Hello Wordl!" script.
 ### Bash
 Contains a .sh file with the basic "Hello Wordl!" script.
+### C
+Contains a .c file with the basic "Hello World!" script.
 ### CSharp
 Contains a .CS file with the basic "Hello World!" script.
 ### FSharp